 Keywords

-Spruce Beetle, Landsat, NAIP, Remote Sensing, Tree Mortality, Support Vector Machine, Random Forest
+Spruce Beetle, Landsat, NAIP, Remote Sensing, Tree Mortality, Support Vector Machine, Random Forest Model

 II.
 Introduction

-Spruce beetle (Dendroctonus rufipennis) infestations have proliferated in the American west affecting nearly 1.4 million acres of forest since 1996 (Ciesla 2014).
+Spruce beetle (Dendroctonus rufipennis) infestations have proliferated in the American West affecting nearly 1.4 million acres of forest since 1996 (Ciesla 2014).
 These outbreaks are occurring in increasing frequency and severity, causing widespread spruce mortality.
 This increase in spruce mortality may result in less favorable habitat for native wildlife (Klenner & Arsenault 2009), increased wildfire risk (Jenkins et al. 2008), and increased hazards for visitors of national forests.
 Identifying the extent and location of the ongoing outbreak in Colorado forests is a high priority for land managers.

-Current United States Forest Service (USFS) Gunnison District management of spruce beetle killed trees relies on rough, non-analytic estimates from annual aerial surveys.
-Due to constraints of this qualitative survey method and a low number of ground truth plots, these surveys produce low accuracy, low resolution maps, particularly so for spruce beetle caused mortality (Johnson et al. 2006).
+Current United States Forest Service (USFS) Gunnison District monitoring of spruce beetle killed trees relies on rough, non-analytic estimates from annual aerial surveys.
+Due to the constraints of this qualitative survey method and a low number of ground truth plots, these surveys produce low accuracy; low resolution maps (Johnson et al. 2006).
 Additionally, there is a conspicuous gap in analysis of spruce beetle outbreaks as the majority of previous studies and surveys have focused on pine bark beetles.
 Those studies that have focused on spruce beetle outbreak have yet to determine a highly accurate and broadly applicable method for mapping the spread of spruce beetle (DeRose et al. 2011, Hart & Veblen 2015, Meddens et al. 2013).

-As a part of the Agriculture category of the DEVELOP National Application Area, this project aims to fill and improve the knowledge gap in spruce beetle outbreak research and provide forest management professionals with the tools and information necessary to make adaptive and efficient management decisions.
-To accomplish this, the study utilizes NASA Landsat 8 (OLI & TIRS) and Landsat 5 (TM) imagery with ancillary datasets as inputs into an integrative spatial model to produce comprehensive, fine-scale maps of spruce mortality across southwestern Colorado for 2006-2013 and 2015.
+As a part of the Agriculture NASA National Application Area, this project aims to improve on spruce beetle outbreak research and provide forest management professionals with the tools and information necessary to make adaptive and efficient management decisions.
+To accomplish this, the study utilizes NASA Landsat 8 Operational Land Imager (OLI) and Thermal Infrared Sensor (TIRS) and Landsat 5 Thematic Mapper (TM) imagery with ancillary datasets as inputs into an integrative spatial model to produce comprehensive, fine-scale maps of spruce mortality across southwestern Colorado for 2006-2013 and 2015.
 The resulting maps display the percent cover represented by dead spruce at 30-meter resolution.

 Project end-users at the USFS Gunnison District will utilize this data to prioritize and plan dead tree removal operations and resiliency treatments to unaffected stands.
-End-users at the Gunnison NF District will use these maps and associated data products to inform ongoing studies of movement and habitat ecology for the federally threatened Canadian lynx (Lynx canadensis).
+End-users at the Gunnison National Forest District will use these maps and associated data products to inform ongoing studies of movement and habitat ecology for the federally threatened Canadian lynx (Lynx canadensis).
 Project partner Bioenergy Alliance Network of the Rockies (BANR) is assessing the feasibility of using beetle-kill wood as a feedstock for biofuels.
-Detailed maps of spruce mortality will be used by BANR to locate potential feedstock supply areas, and the results of this project would contribute a new geographical region and tree species to their ongoing research.
+Detailed maps of spruce mortality will be used by BANR to locate potential feedstock supply areas, and the results of this project would contribute data on a new geographical region and tree species to their ongoing research.
 Overall, the multi-date comprehensive map products produced by the project will be instrumental to future spruce beetle studies aiming to investigate outbreak causes and understand mechanisms of spread in Colorado forests.

 The study area stretches across eighteen counties, seven national forests, and private lands to produce a spatially continuous map of tree mortality for the southwest region of Colorado (figure 1).
 The study is focused on spruce-fir communities dominated by Englemann Spruce (Picea engelmannii), Douglas fir (Pseudotsuga menziesii), and subalpine fir (Abies lasiocarpa) in the Sawatch and San Juan mountain ranges (Wiken et al., 2011).
 We selected imagery captured during the summer through early fall months (June 20th-October 9th) to maximize sun cover and minimize cloud and snow cover.
 This time frame was utilized for the years 2006, 2013, and 2015 to increase the utility of our results by including temporal variation.